 The equipment will be accessible for all levels of physical ability, so that children with complex needs can benefit from outdoor play as much as other children.
 At the same time we have thought carefully about the safety of our children.
 There will be new flooring to creating a safe and welcoming space.
 The perimeter fence will also be reinforced to make the playground secure.

 With NHS budgets under such pressure, this vitally necessary project simply won’t happen unless Birmingham Children’s Hospital Charity raises the money for it.
 That is why we are turning to you for your support.
-As Christmas approaches, what could be a better gift for sick children than a playground rebuilt and equipped to bring joy and excitement into their lives?
+What could be a better gift for sick children than a playground rebuilt and equipped to bring joy and excitement into their lives?

-It may still seem like a long time until you’ll start decking the halls and hanging your stockings up ready for Santa to arrive, but Birmingham Children's Hospital Charity will be holding the fourth annual Jolly Jumper Day this year on Friday 15th December.
-Save the date and join in the fun!Read more
+Sign up to be part of our Jolly Jumper Day on Friday 7 December.
+It may still seem like a long time until you’ll start decking the halls and hanging your stockings up ready for Santa to arrive, but Birmingham Children's Hospital Charity will be holding the annual Jolly Jumper Day this year on Friday 7th December.
+Save the date, put on a Jolly Jumper and join in the fun!Read more

 Three-year-old Kadie-Leigh has been a patient at our hospital since she was just a few days old.
 Her rare kidney condition means she has to visit us for regular check-ups and earlier this year she had surgery that lasted a mammoth 13 hours.
 Coming to hospital is a huge ordeal for Kadie-Leigh but the playground helps to ease her fears.Read more